mapbox/mapbox-navigation-ios/CONTRIBUTING.md

 See [the README](./README.md#running-the-example-project) for instructions on building and running the included Swift and Objective-C example projects.

+## Opening a pull request

+Pull requests are appreciated.
+If your PR includes any changes that would impact developers or end users, please mention those changes in the “master” section of [CHANGELOG.md](CHANGELOG.md), noting the PR number.
+Examples of noteworthy changes include new features, fixes for user-visible bugs, renamed or deleted public symbols, and changes that affect bridging to Objective-C.

 ## Making any symbol public

 To add any type, constant, or member to the SDK’s public interface: